apluslms/a-plus/README.md

 Development
 -----------

 See [doc/README.md](doc/README.md) on how to create and run a test environment for development.
-The [doc/example_grader.py](doc/example_grader.py) is a minimal sample for implementing different kind of exercise graders.
+The [doc/GRADERS.md](doc/GRADERS.md) describes grader service protocols and [doc/example_grader.py](doc/example_grader.py) is a minimal sample for implementing different kind of exercise graders.

 The [selenium_test/](selenium_test) offers an integration test suite using the Selenium Firefox driver.